Estuary

 In this section, you will append new data to your Postgres source and verify the results in your Snowflake destination.

-In your Postgres local server, you can run the command:
+On your local PostgreSQL server, you can run the following command:

 plaintext